 - The move towards this method of GDP calculation has brought the method in par with those used by international agencies like IMF, World Bank etc.

 Production taxes vs Product taxes

-- Production taxes/subsides are independent on the quantity (volume) of production.
-It is often imposed even if the products are not produced (Eg: tax —land revenues, stamps fees, registration fees tax on profession; subsidies — subsidies to Railways, input subsidies to farmers, subsidies to village and small industries, administrative subsidies to corporations or cooperatives, etc.).
+- Production taxes/subsidies are independent of the quantity (volume) of production.
+It is often imposed even if the products are not produced (Eg: tax —land revenues, stamps fees, registration fees tax on the profession; subsidies — subsidies to Railways, input subsidies to farmers, subsidies to the village and small industries, administrative subsidies to corporations or cooperatives, etc.).

 GDP at Factor Cost vs GVA at Basic Prices

 - In place of GDP at factor cost, gross value added (GVA) at basic prices will be used now.